justfulofluck/portcheck/README.md

 ---

-## 🐧 Supported Platforms
+## 🐧 Supported OS

-* Ubuntu/Debian-based systems (via `.deb` package)
+* Debian / Ubuntu / Other Debian-based systems (via `.deb` package)
-* Any Linux distribution with `gcc` to compile from source
+* Any Linux distribution (via source compilation)

 ---

-## 📜 License
+## 📄 License

-This project is licensed under the MIT License.
+MIT License

 ---

-## 🤝 Contributions
+## 🤝 Contributing

-Contributions, issues, and feature requests are welcome!
-Feel free to submit a PR or open an issue.
+Contributions and suggestions are welcome!
+Feel free to fork the repository and submit pull requests.

 ---

-Let me know if you want me to write the **control file** or **deb packaging instructions** too!
+Let me know if you'd like me to draft a **release note template** or **GitHub Actions workflow to auto-build the `.deb` package**!